La Voisin: Abortion provider

 La Voisin apparently started to include abortions, illegal at the time, for-profit within her services as a midwife, and her clients eventually included wealthy members of the aristocracy.
 She had a network of abortion providers working for her, notably Catherine Lepère, who stated that she received her clients from La Voisin, who referred clients to her and took the majority of the profit as a fee.

-Marie Bosse claimed that fetuses aborted late in pregnancy were burned in a furnace at the house of La Voisin and buried in her garden.
+Marie Bosse claimed that foetuses aborted late in pregnancy were burned in a furnace at the house of La Voisin and buried in her garden.
 However, Louis XIV gave the order that the abortion aspect of La Voisin's enterprise should not be pursued further, so this part of her business is the least investigated one, and the claims of Bosse therefore remain unconfirmed.

 Fortune telling

 La Voisin later said that as a fortune teller, she had merely used and developed what God had given her.
 She stated that she was taught the art of fortune telling at the age of nine, and that after her husband became ruined, she decided to profit by it.

 She developed her art by studying modern methods of physiology and the practice of reading a client's future by studying their face and hands.

 She spent a great deal of money in order to provide an atmosphere which would make her clients more inclined to believe her prophecies: for example, she had a special robe of crimson red velvet embroidered with eagles in gold made for a price of 1,500 livres to perform in.

 In 1665 or 1666, her divination was questioned by the Congregation of the Mission at the Saint Vincent de Paul's order and she was called for questioning, but La Voisin defended herself successfully before the professors at Sorbonne University and was allowed to continue her business as a fortune teller.